hietakangas-laboratory/LAM/README.md

 # Longitudinal Analysis of Midgut
 ### ---------------LAM v1.0---------------

 Longitudinal Analysis of Midgut (LAM) is a tool for reducing the dimensionality of microscopy image–obtained data, and for subsequent quantification of variables and feature counts while preserving regional context.
 LAM’s intended use is to analyze whole Drosophila melanogaster midguts or their sub-regions for phenotypical variation due to differing nutrition, altered genetics, etc. Key functionality is to provide statistical and comparative analysis of variables along the whole length of the midgut for multiple sample groups.
 Additionally, LAM has algorithms for the estimation of feature-to-feature nearest distances and for the detection of cell clusters, both of which also retain the regional context.
 The analysis is performed after image processing and feature detection.
 Consequently, LAM requires coordinate data of the features as input.

 ### Installation
-LAM is used in Python 3.7=> environment.
+LAM is used in Python 3.6=> environment.
 The distribution includes requirements.txt and environment.yml that both contain names and version numbers of LAM dependencies.

 ### Usage
-LAM is used by executing 'LAM-master\src\run.py', which by default opens up a graphical user interface.
-Refer to 'LAM-master\UserManual.pdf' for additional information.
+LAM is used by executing 'src/run.py', which by default opens up a graphical user interface.
+Refer to 'docs\UserManual.pdf' for additional information.

 ### Test data
-The LAM-master\data-directory includes a small test data set of three sample groups with three samples each.
+The 'data/'-directory includes a small test data set of three sample groups with three samples each.
 Note that the sample number is not enough for a proper analysis; in ideal circumstances, it is recommended that each sample group should have >=10 samples.
-Refer to 'LAM-master\UserManual.pdf' for additional information.
+Refer to 'docs/UserManual.pdf' for additional information.

 ### Authors